antcim/automarker_deploy/README.md

 Next.js is a [React](https://en.wikipedia.org/wiki/React_(web_framework) "React (web framework)") framework that enables several extra features, including ***server-side*** rendering and generating static websites.

 Developing a Next.JS project centers around the two main directories  `pages`  and  `public`  in the root of the application:
--   `pages`  - Associated with a route based on their file name.
-For example  `pages/about.tsx`  is mapped to  `/about`
+-   `pages`  - Each file name in this folder represents an associated route.
+For example  `pages/prof/profile.tsx`  is mapped to  `/prof/profile`
--   `public`  - Stores static assets such as images, fonts, etc. Files inside  `public`  directory can then be referenced by code starting from the base URL (`/`).
+-   `public`  - Stores static assets such as images, fonts, etc. Files inside this directory can then be referenced by code starting from the base URL (`/`).

 Next.js is built around the concept of  pages.
 A page is a  React Component exported from a  `.js`,  `.jsx`,  `.ts`, or  `.tsx`  file in the  `pages`  directory.
 We can even add  ***dynamic route*** parameters with the filename.